Duke Vin (1928–2012)

 The Tickler

-With The Matador providing MC duties on the mic, the planned two-hour set turned into three as the capacity crowd just couldn’t get enough of Duke Vin and his sounds.
+With The Matador providing MC duties, the planned two-hour set turned into three as the capacity crowd just couldn’t get enough of Duke Vin and his sounds.